christophziegler/PubGraph/README.md

 ##Limitations
 ### Data set
 PubVis 1.0 can only visualize data that's available.
-For some of the grafics use fields from PubDB that is not available for all the publication entries.
+Some of the grafics use fields from PubDB that are not available for all of the publication entries.
 This is e.g. the case for the world map.
 Conference venues are retrieved from the location field specified in the BibTex entries crawled from the [PubDB main page](www.medien.ifi.lmu.de/cgi-bin/search.pl?all:all:all:all:all).
 Not all of those entries contain the location field.
 E.g. On 20.01.2014 PubVis 1.0 found 733 publications in PubDB and found 353 corresponding BibTex entries.
 Only 136 of these entries provided useful location information.
-Thus, be careful with your interpretation of the illustrations.
+Thus, be careful with your interpretation of some of the illustrations.

 ##Tested on